Reflections

 Just like the flavour of bread depends on the quality of the dough, the quality of your content depends on the language you use.
 If the language is no good, the content will never work.
 You can have the best graphic design and the smartest insight, but if it’s badly written, you’ll never get through to your readers.
 Writing is a skill, and not everyone is good at it.

-Time to distribute your content
+3. Content distribution: time to distribute your content

 So, your content is ready for publication.
 Now it’s time to release it to your target groups.
 There are many different channels for doing this.
 The PESO model is a good structure to go by.
 PESO stands for ‘paid, earned, shared and owned’ media.
 It starts with content on your own domains (owned media), such as blog posts, product descriptions, FAQs, customer cases etc. Your newsletter is also part of your owned media.